liferay/liferay-docs/userGuide/en/chapters/10-using-workflow.markdown

 For more information on using scripting in Liferay see Chapter 13: Script Engine.
 <!--  Ch.
 18??  -->

-Using workflows and approvals is necessary for virtually any organization, and timers are an excellent way to help mitigate the potential headaches caused by having multiple bottlenecks through the process.
+Using workflows and approvals is necessary for virtually any organization and timers are an excellent way to help mitigate the potential headaches caused by having multiple bottlenecks through the process.
 Using timers in conjunction with other workflow features can help you create powerful workflows for your organization.

 ### Putting it all together [](id=lp-6-1-ugen06-putting-it-all-together-0)